 Student Newspapers.
-The student at Perkinston Campus publish "The Perkinston Bulldog" on a biweekly basis.
+The students at Perkinston Campus publish "The Bulldog Barks" on a biweekly basis.
 Jackson County Campus publishes a biweekly newspaper.
 "Coastliner".
 News Magazines.
 "The Mississippi Sound" on the Jefferson Davis Campus is published by students once each semester.